Scroll wheel: Alternatives

 Instead of a scroll-wheel, some mice (and other devices) use an alternative but similar component.

-Laptop computers often include a touchpad programmed with a pointing device gesture that mimics a scroll-wheel (either by dedicating an edge of the pad for scrolling, or activating scrolling through a multitouch gesture).
+Laptop computers often include a touchpad programmed with a pointing device gesture that mimics a scroll-wheel (either by dedicating an edge of the pad for scrolling, or activating scrolling through a multitouch gesture), or mimics a scroll-wheel button click (by clicking both the left and right buttons simultaneously, to activate omni-directional scrolling).
 Many Linux distributions offer a method of scrolling using the touchpad where the user will first activate scroll-mode by pressing in a corner of the pad, and then dragging in a circle around the center of the pad; letting go of the touchpad will switch back to the default mouse-mode.

 In mice, alternatives include scroll balls (similar to trackballs, such as on Apple's Mighty Mouse and some serial or PS/2 mice, which combine horizontal and vertical scrolling), pointing sticks, integrated touchpads (as on Apple's Magic Mouse) or optical sensors.
 Unusual examples include a joystick-style hatswitch present on an early Saitek mouse, and a central 4-way switch-pad found on the Cherry Power Pad Mouse M-1000.
 Genius also offered the simpler NetMouse in the late 1990s, which had a two-way rocker switch instead of a wheel, marketed as the Magic Scroll Button.
+Kensington currently offers several models of trackball mice with a large "scroll ring" that surrounds the ball itself and is rotated using multiple fingers instead of only the index finger as on the scroll wheel of a conventional mouse.

 Some ThinkPad laptops allow scrolling using the pointing stick by holding a button above the touch pad.

 Other applications

 Scroll-wheel motion is often used to control other aspects of a system.
 For instance, it can allow the user to switch between a series of options, zoom in or out, or increment/decrement any value.

-In first-person shooter computer games, scroll wheels are often used to switch between weapons or even to allow the player to lean left and right if horizontal scrolling is available. zoom in/out a telescopic sight.
+In first-person shooter computer games, scroll wheels are often used to switch between weapons or even to allow the player to lean left and right if horizontal scrolling is available or zoom in/out a telescopic sight.
 Some of them and most real-time strategy games also use the scroll wheel to zoom in and out of the player's view.

 CAD applications such as Autodesk's AutoCAD use the mouse wheel to navigate the space in which the user is drawing.
 This has become a de facto standard in many 3D applications, with Trimble's SketchUp (formerly owned by Google) using the scroll wheel to zoom in and out in the 3D space, while a wheel-click and a mouse drag is orbit.